*updated Oct 25, 2019

 3. Kambanite / The Bells

-The Bells are a unique park that collects about 100 bells donated from around the world.
+The Bells is a unique park that collects about 100 bells donated from around the world.
 It was constructed during the socialism as a children’s park celebrating the world peace.
 One can immediately identify the socialism architecture seeing the design of the place.
 Still, it is a nice family fun experience.
 There is a free parking next to the park.

 The Bells in Sofia are fun for kids (and adults).